Swimming pool: Safety

-Pools pose a risk of drowning, which may be significant for swimmers who are inexperienced, suffer from seizures, or are susceptible to a heart or respiratory condition.
+Pools pose a risk of drowning, which may be significant for swimmers who are inexperienced, suffer from seizures, that have a heart condition or that have autism.
+Drowning risk is increased for young children.
+Males drown more frequently than women.
 Lifeguards are employed at most pools to execute water rescues and administer first aid as needed in order to reduce this risk.